bhupeshcoding/prompt/README.md

 I have learned about how to communicate with Ai, It is my first step towards prompt engineering.
-I learned effective way to communicate with AI.
+I learned effective way to communicate with AI.Contributions and feedback are highly appreciated!
+If you have any suggestions, bug fixes, or feature requests, feel free to open an issue or submit a pull request.
+Let's collaborate and make this repository even better together.